-NORDIC SKIING, FAT BIKING, SNOWSHOEING (Scroll down for map)
+NORDIC SKIING, FAT BIKING, SNOWSHOEING (during the ski season)

 Access: Walk or ski up to the left (south side) of the Carpet Lift/ Beginner Area from the Kiosk at the southeast corner of the parking lot.